Grandbrain/PortableEndian/README.md

 # Welcome to PortableEndian project!

-[PortableEndian](https://github.com/Grandbrain/PortableEndian) is a set of macros to manipulate byte order.
+[PortableEndian](https://github.com/Grandbrain/PortableEndian) is a set of macros to convert the byte encoding of integer values.
 This file include macros to help write portable code to convert data between big-endian and little-endian platforms.
 The file can be used with the most C/C++ compilers in most operating systems.

 ## Contribute